 Weekly quizzes: every week, we will have unannounced quizzes.
-During the summer, because of the accelerated schedule, these will occur every few days.
-Every live Zoom session comes with a potential quiz.
 They cover the reading assigned for the day, as well as force you to interact with any conceptual material we've been discussing in class.
 To learn statistics, you have to practice statistics!
 And these are designed to get you that practice.
 I only keep your highest five grades (for a total of 50 points), and I promise there will be at least six quizzes (meaning you can do poorly on one without being punished).

 Because there are more quizzes assigned than ultimately count towards your grade, if you miss a quiz, it will just count as a zero.
-In other words, attend the live lecture sessions, as there might be a quiz.
+In other words, attend lecture sessions, as there might be a quiz.

-Midterm examination: there is a midterm exam on June 4.
+Midterm examination: there is a midterm exam on October 5.
 Details of the midterm exam can be found under the assignment on Canvas.

-Final examination: there is a final exam on June 26.
-It is scheduled for 8 AM.
-This is not my choice.
-See the final exam schedule at tinyurl.com/AU-SU-Finals-2020.
+Final examination: there is a final exam on December 8.
+See the final exam schedule at tinyurl.com/AU-F-Finals-2021.
 Details of the final exam can be found under the assignment on Canvas.

 Group project: ultimately, you will be responsible for working in an assigned group simulating a consulting group for an election.
 We will discuss the assignment in more detail in class.
-You will be graded on two portions: a short presentation (as a group) on the last scheduled day of class: June 23.
+You will be graded on two portions.
+The first is a short presentation (as a group) on the last scheduled day of class: December 2.
 This presentation is worth 75 points.
 You will also be responsible for a written assignment.
 This is due on the day of the presentation.
 It is also worth 75 points.
 Everyone in the group will receive the same grade, except for a peer evaluation component.